viesti/clj-lambda-datahike/README.md

 The writer Lambda is configured to use reserved concurrency of 1, so that we would have a single writer only.

+Both Lambdas are configured to be accessible via Lambda Function URL without authentication, so you can call them via HTTP.

 ```
 bb run deploy
 ```